-Tiepolo in Milan will present about fifty objects from collections in the United States and Europe to tell the story of this important commission.
-Five preparatory works by Tiepolo will be featured: three paintings (among them, the Frick’s oil sketch Perseus and Andromeda) and two drawings.
-Complementary drawings and several books of illustrations by the artist will be on view, alongside black-and-white photographs taken between 1897 and the late 1930s, the only surviving records of the finished frescoes in situ.
+Tiepolo in Milan includes more than fifty objects from collections in the United States and Europe to tell the story of this important commission.
+Five preparatory works by Tiepolo are featured: three paintings (among them, the Frick’s oil sketch Perseus and Andromeda) and two drawings.
+Complementary drawings and several books of illustrations by the artist are on view, alongside black-and-white photographs taken between 1897 and the late 1930s, the only surviving records of the finished frescoes in situ.

 The exhibition is curated by Xavier F. Salomon, Peter Jay Sharp Chief Curator, with Andrea Tomezzoli, Professor at the University of Padua, and Denis Ton, Curator of the Musei Civici in Belluno.
-A catalogue published by The Frick Collection in association with Paul Holberton Publishing will accompany the show.
+A catalogue published by The Frick Collection in association with Paul Holberton Publishing accompanies the show.

 Major support for the exhibition is provided by an anonymous gift in memory of Melvin R. Seiden and by Margot and Jerry Bogert.
 Additional funding is generously provided by the David L. Klein, Jr. Foundation, Julie and David Tobey, an anonymous gift in memory of Charles Ryskamp, Dr. Tai-Heng Cheng and Cole Harrell, Mr. and Mrs. Hubert L. Goldschmidt, and The Krugman Family Foundation.